music theory

 Fourth species

-In fourth species counterpoint, some notes are sustained or suspended in an added part while notes move against them in the given part, often creating a dissonance on the beat, followed by the suspended note then changing (and "catching up") to create a subsequent consonance with the note in the given part as it continues to sound.
-As before, fourth species counterpoint is said to be expanded when the added-part notes vary in length among themselves.
-The technique requires chains of notes sustained across the boundaries determined by beat, and so creates syncopation.
+In fourth species counterpoint, some notes are sustained or suspended in an added part while notes move against them in the given part, often creating a dissonance on the beat, followed by the suspended note then changing (and “catching up”) to create a subsequent consonance with the note in the given part as it continues to sound.

 Theory of counterpoint